Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the GeForce GTX 590 should be much faster than the Radeon R9 380 2G overall. (explain)
+Memory BandwidthThe GeForce GTX 590, in theory, should be much faster than the Radeon R9 380 2G overall. (explain)

-Texel RateThe Radeon R9 380 2G is a lot (more or less 40%) better at anisotropic filtering than the GeForce GTX 590. (explain)
+Texel RateThe Radeon R9 380 2G is much (about 40%) better at texture filtering than the GeForce GTX 590. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 One or more cards in this comparison are multi-core.
 This means that their bandwidth, texel and pixel rates are theoretically doubled - this does not mean the card will actually perform twice as fast, but only that it should in theory be able to.
 Actual game benchmarks will give a more accurate idea of what it's capable of.
 Price Comparison